-I also added numbers, shapes, and letters to her pack.
-To help make them easier to find, I put in colored divider tabs so she can flip to the correct spot.
+I also added numbers, shapes, and letters to this pack.
+To help make them easier to find, I put in colored divider tabs so we can flip to the correct spot.

 For the numbers I put lightly colored dots on each one, I plan to have her put a sticker for each dot on the numbers, then trace the number word.
 But you can also have them color the shape, or glue the correct amount of objects to it as well.

 –> Download the Preschool Daily Learning Notebook <–

 Ready for more of a challenge?
 Check out my other Daily Learning Notebook versions below!